geenicetech/POWERSHELL-REPO/Create-and-delete-multiple-resource-groups/README.md

-## This powershell script creates and delete resource groups
+## This powershell script creates and delete multiple resource groups